 Yuji is the world's premier High CRI LED company.
 That's all they do and they take it seriously.
 You'll find Yuji LEDs in the most premium cinema and photography lighting on earth.
 But (and this is a big but) Yuji is an LED company...not a product company.
 Normally you have to take the LED chips they make and then design your entire product around it...but they released a flood light bulb!
 I don't ask why, I just take action.

 Did I mention it's focusable?
 Call it the poor man's brightness control.
 Need it brighter?
-Focus down.
+Focus narrow.
 Need it dimmer?
-Focus out.
-You can also change the distance to the object to achieve the same effect, or compound it.
+Focus wide.
+You can also change the distance to the object to achieve the same effect.
 Please note the 5000K bulb has a lot more output.
+3000K is easier on your eyes.
 Consider these factors for your application.

 Why 3D printing?